 - SMA is an autosomal recessive condition.
 Babies inherit the condition when each parent passes down a nonworking SMN1 gene to their baby.
 Only babies with two nonworking SMN1 genes—one from the mom and one from the dad—have this condition.

 - People with one working copy and one nonworking copy of the SMN1 gene are called carriers.

 - Carriers do not have or develop the condition.
 However, they may pass down a nonworking copy of the gene to their children.

 - If two parents are carriers of a nonworking copy of the SMN1 gene, they have a 1 in 4 chance of having a child with SMA.

 - Carriers for SMA often do not know they are carriers before having a child with the condition.
 In most cases, families have no history of the condition until the birth of a child with SMA.

 - Parents who already have a child with SMA still have a 1 in 4 chance of having another child with SMA.
 This 1 in 4 chance stays the same for all future children.

 - Genetic counselors and medical geneticists can help families learn about this condition and the chance of having children with it.
 Visit the National Society of Genetic Counselors to find a genetic counselor and the American College of Medical Genetics and Genomics to find a medical geneticist.

 Treatment and Management

 Three new treatments can change how the genes work in some cases of SMA.
-A medicine called nusinersen can help the SMN2 gene make more SMN protein.
+Medicines called Nusinersen and Evrysdi can help the SMN2 gene make more SMN protein.
 Gene therapy may be an option for some babies with SMA which can replace the nonworking SMN1 gene with a working copy.
 Additionally, several research based clinical trials may be available.
 It is important to talk to your health care provider about which treatment(s) are best for your baby.
 The goal of these treatments is to prevent muscle weakness and resulting health problems.